project-imprimis/libprimis/doc/engine.md

 Sets the team that owns the flag.
 Use 1/2 for the two teams (red/blue), as 0 is internally set as team neutral.

+## 3.2 Actors

+Actors are the entities that play the game: this includes human controlled players and bot controlled players.
+At this time, no support for nonplayer models exists: the only actors supported are ones that take the form of the player model.

+# 3.2.1 Dimensions

+Actors are enlarged humans with a height of 2.5m (8') and a breadth of about 1m (3' 3").
+This slightly exaggerated size is such that a player can jump onto a 1m tall box without being too exaggerated.
+As a result, players can fit in 3m*1m corridors without a problem, and crouch to fit in 2m*1m corridors if necessary.